Scientific Studies

 Could you have a food intolerance?

 If you think that food intolerance may be responsible for your symptoms then we believe that our easy-to-complete tests could help you.
-Find all your food intolerances at once with a full Smartblood test.
+Find all your food intolerances at once with a Smartblood test.

-Around 10% of our customers exhibit no IgG reactions to the 134 foods whatsoever – we provide non-reactive customers with a 100% REFUND so they can continue their investigations through other testing.
+Around 10% of our customers exhibit no IgG reactions – should your results come back completely negative, we’ll provide a FULL REFUND so you can continue your investigations through other testing.

 Find out today with Smartblood.